PetrPPetrov/beautiful-capi/doc/DescriptionSchema.md

 ### TDocumentation

-The purpose of *TDocumentation* node is to specify
+The purpose of *TDocumentation* node is to specify documentation for functions and methods.
+The documentation will be inserted as doxygen comments in the generated source code.

 TDocumentation is Inherited from TGenericDocumentation
 <table>